marzecm/ngrx/README.md

 1. Create interface describing posts state.
 See ```State``` in posts.reducer.ts-node
 2. Create ```initialState``` and use it to initalize your store.

+---

+# Situation (display posts state in component)

+1. Select state from store and display it (no typing at the moment)